Shogan/fstojson/README.md

 It is written in Node.js and packaged as executable binaries (containing the NodeJS runtime as well as the tool itself) for Windows, Linux and MacOS.

+# Download

+You can download the latest release executable binaries from [here](https://github.com/Shogan/fstojson/releases)

 # Usage

 Output the content of c:\example and all children directories as JSON: